biati-digital/nova-text-tools/texttools.novaextension/README.md

 -  Add Text At Beginning of Lines... (adds at the beginning of each line the text you entered)
 -  Add Text At Ends of Lines... (adds at the end of each line the text you entered)

+### Generate Commands

+-  Generate UUID
+-  Generate Fake Data (Names, Emails, Phones, Credit Cards, etc. Still working on it but definetly will be added)

 ### Numbers

 -  Add All Numbers (View the examples below)